Golden Arches: Variations

 All restaurants operated by McDonald's Canada use a variation of the Golden Arches, which features a maple leaf inserted into the centre of the Golden Arches; subsuming a Canadian national symbol into its corporate symbol.

-The McDonald's arches in Sedona, Arizona were made turquoise when the yellow color had been deemed by government officials to be contrasting too much against the scenic red rock.
+The McDonald's arches in Sedona, Arizona, were made turquoise when the yellow color had been deemed by government officials to be contrasting too much against the scenic red rock.

-As of 2019, seven McDonald's signs only have one arch, including locations in Magnolia, New Jersey; Winter Haven, Florida; Montrose, Colorado; and McDonald's sign in Pine Bluff, Arkansas.
+As of 2019, seven McDonald's signs only have one arch, including locations in Magnolia, New Jersey; Winter Haven, Florida; Montrose, Colorado; and the McDonald's sign in Pine Bluff, Arkansas.

 The McDonald's restaurant at 610 Del Monte Ave., Monterey, California, has black arches.

-The McDonald's in North Scottsdale, Arizona on 18241 N Pima Rd also has black arches.
+The McDonald's in North Scottsdale, Arizona, on 18241 N Pima Rd also has black arches.

-The McDonald's restaurant at 2172 Sunset Blvd. in Rocklin, CA has dark red arches.
+The McDonald's restaurant at 2172 Sunset Blvd. in Rocklin, California, has dark red arches.

 The restaurant at Champs-Elysées in Paris, France, includes a neon McDonald's sign with white arches.
 Also, a recently built McDonald's in Bruges, Belgium, has white arches.

+In 2017, McDonald's China Division was renamed to Golden Arches while keeping the restaurant's name as McDonald's.
+McDonald's spokesperson explained that the rename was due to McDonald's Corporation sold bulk of its China Division to CITIC Group and Carlyle Capital.

-In 2018 and again in 2019, McDonald's turned the arches upside down on its social media accounts in celebration of International Women's Day, changing the "M" to a "W." A McDonald's franchise operated by Patricial Williams in Lynwood, California, also flipped the arches on its sign.
-This prompted a mild backlash, with some arguing that the move was hypocritical due to the chain's underpaying of employees, and others observing that the "M" in the logo could just as easily stand for "men" as it could for "McDonald's."
+In 2018 and again in 2019, McDonald's turned the arches upside down on its social media accounts in celebration of International Women's Day, changing the "M" to a "W".
+A McDonald's franchise operated by Patricial Williams in Lynwood, California, also flipped the arches on its sign.
+This prompted a mild backlash, with some arguing that the move was hypocritical due to the chain's underpaying of employees, and others observing that the "M" in the logo could just as easily stand for "men" as it could for "McDonald's".

 Influence

-The term "Golden Arches" is sometimes used as metonym, symbolizing capitalism or globalization in phrases such as the "Golden Arches Theory of Conflict Prevention", which holds that "No two countries that both had McDonald's had fought a war against each other since each got its McDonald's".
-McDonald's Golden Arches is used as it is one of the more prominent American corporations that have become global in their reach (along with Coca-Cola and Nike).
+The term "Golden Arches" is sometimes used as metonym, symbolizing capitalism and globalization.
+In phrases such as the "Golden Arches Theory of Conflict Prevention" from 1996, it was once asserted, "No two countries that both have a McDonald's have ever fought a war against each other."
+The Golden Arches are used as McDonald's is one of the more prominent American corporations that have become global in their reach (along with Coca-Cola and Nike).

 The shape and color of the prominent space frame trusses used in the heavy-lift ship VB-10,000 have led some to nickname it the "Golden Arches".